- 3 Min Read

 Stage 0 First

-Upgrade 1: Intercooler
+Upgrade 1: Volvo V70R Intercooler

 With the increased airflow, the new MAF, and advanced cooling from the intercooler, you MUST tune your car to account for these changes.
-The stock map on the ECU will not be able to handle the increased performance and may pull timing, make you run rich (or lean), or any number of other things which could lead to knock or catastrophic failure.
+The stock map on the ECU will not be able to handle the increased performance and may pull timing, make you run rich (or lean), or any number of other things that could lead to knock or catastrophic failure.
 The tune will be worth it.
 Let's explain that now.

-Upgrade 4: New Exhaust
+Upgrade 4: Volvo V70R Exhaust

 Ah yes, we've finally come to the best part—the exhaust.
 Throwing an exhaust on a car can turn it from a subdued gentleman's wagon into a snarling, 5-cylinder monster.
-The best part about exhaust mods on the V70R is there's no tuning required.
+The best part about exhaust mods on the V70R is that there's no tuning required.
 I went with a custom, full turbo-back exhaust from 8 Eight Fab.
-Adding this, even with the stock exhaust still installed, will not only make the car sound better but give a 5-10 horsepower bump due to better air flow.
+Adding this, even with the stock exhaust still installed, will not only make the car sound better but give a 5-10 horsepower bump due to better airflow.

 All in, with everything above, you'll likely get between 60-85 horsepower more from your V70R.
 Any further, and you'll need to look into forged internals, closing the deck, shimming or sleeving the block, and any number of extremely expensive upgrades to withstand the increase in power.
-With the ones we've outlined above, your V70R will come alive from a power stand point without stressing the engine.
+With the ones we've outlined above, your V70R will come alive from a power standpoint without stressing the engine.
 These are the safest mods you can do for good gains.